shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-10-29-Getting-Started-With-Python3-And-PyCharm-On-Ubuntu-18.04.md

 description: 'This post explains how to create a virtual environment for Python development as well as how to open a Python project folder using PyCharm.
 As a bonus I have included a step below that explains how to install Jupyter Notebook.'
 date: '2019-10-29'
 classes: wide
 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/images/geometric-blue.jpg
 ---

-# Getting Started with Python3 and PyCharm on Ubuntu 18.04

 If you are new to Python and haven't yet selected an IDE you might want to have a look at PyCharm.
 Also if you have done some Java programming and have used Intellij the look and feel of PyCharm is very similar.
 For this short post I will explain how to create a virtual environment for your Python development as well as how to open a Python project folder using PyCharm.
 As a bonus I have included a step below that explains how to install Jupyter Notebook.